-If your injuries have been assessed as non-minor and you weren’t the driver at fault, you’re entitled to make a common law damages claim for a lump sum.
+If your injuries have been assessed as non-minor and you weren’t the driver at fault, you’re entitled to claim a lump sum.
 A lump sum claim is the only way to get support beyond 24 months after your accident, and these lump sum payments can be substantial.

-But before you lodge your claim for a lump sum, take some time to understand how the lump sum claim process works, to make sure you give your application the best possible chance of success.
+Before you claim a lump sum, take some time to understand how the claim process works, to make sure you give your application the best possible chance of success.
 Then, when you’re ready, follow our step-by-step guide to lodging a lump sum claim.

-Even if you’ve previously lodged a dispute with the DRS on your statutory claim, and it was ruled against you, if your injuries are re-classified as non-minor then you can still lodge a lump sum claim.
+Even if you’ve previously lodged a dispute with the PIC on your personal injury benefits claim, and it was ruled against you, if your injuries are re-classified as non-minor then you can still lodge a lump sum claim.

-Here’s an example of how a future lost earnings lump sum claim could run.
+Here’s an example of how a future income loss lump sum claim could run.

-Firstly, the twelve weeks Joe had off for medical treatment and rehabilitation will be paid to Joe as part of his statutory benefits at 95% of his pre-accident earnings.
+Firstly, the twelve weeks Joe had off for medical treatment and rehabilitation will be paid to Joe as part of his personal injury benefits at 95% of his pre-accident earnings.
 So his past lost earnings are:

 12 weeks off work @ $1500 per week @ 95% = $17,100.